 The sky was relentless in her anger.
 She waged a vicious war against the sea below, cursing every drop of ocean tide as her lesser, driving the depths to churn and spew back a hostile defense.
 Though the coast was not far, we would never make it.
 The waves pounded with merciless rage against the hull of the ship, a whisky vessel.
 Each wave measured her strength and found her lacking.
 The main mast had snapped with ease as the sky reached down to assault the sea and flicked the mainsail aside in annoyance.
 It traveled her evil breeze, high in misty clouds of vengeance, being carried to the nearing shore.
-The mortals aboard feared an almost certain and impending death if they continued the struggle toward safe harbor in the midst of such cross firing warfare.
+The mortals aboard feared an almost certain and impending death if they continued the struggle toward safe harbor amid such cross-firing warfare.

 As the men made their selections, each helped another carry his barrel to the topside.
-One by one they lifted them into the blackened sea and then jumped in to follow.
+One by one, they lifted them into the blackened sea and then jumped in to follow.
 I was the last.

 “Brother!
 Help!
 I chose Glenkinchie!”